North Toronto Collegiate Institute

 The school is located in Midtown Toronto in the Yonge and Eglinton neighbourhood.
-The majority of students come from the surrounding Chaplin estates, Lytton Park, Mount Pleasant, Davisville Village, Bayview Avenue, Moore Park, Lawrence Park, Broadway Avenue and St. Clair Avenue areas (which are typically middle-to-high income earning areas).
+The majority of students come from the surrounding Chaplin estates, Lytton Park, Mount Pleasant, Davisville Village, Bayview Avenue, Moore Park, Lawrence Park, Broadway Avenue and St. Clair Avenue areas.
 All students have North Toronto C.I. as their home school.The closest TTC subway station is Eglinton station.
 Their motto is "Labor Omnia Vincit" which means Work conquers all.

 North Toronto CI celebrated its 100th anniversary in May 2012.

 History

 North Toronto High School was founded in 1910 and was traditionally housed in the North Toronto Town Hall.
 The original two-storey school building had five rooms, and was completed in 1912 (the same year that the town of North Toronto became part of the City of Toronto).
 Later, the school was renovated in 1914 by Charles Hartnoll Bishop to include a third storey and became the north side of the old building, once the south section was built.
 Other additions included the 1956 math (east) wing, swimming pool, cafeteria and auditorium, as well as the science wing in 1966–1967.